 Online Prep Resources

 Remember, not all colleges and universities require standardized tests.
-To read more about the test-optional movement and test optional schools, head over to FairTest.
+To read more about the test-optional movement and find lists of test-optional schools, head over to FairTest.